 - To liven up the bowl and make it more filling add diced avocado and serve with your favorite tortilla chips.

-- Black beans and lime rice makes a great burrito filling.
+- Black beans and lime rice make a great burrito filling.

-- Serve it as a side with vegan tacos, potato tacos or jackfruit tamales.
+- Serve it as a side with vegan tacos, potato tacos jackfruit tamales, or vegan taco soup.

 The options are endless!

 If you loved this recipe, please leave a 5 star rating in the recipe card and share your thoughts in the comments below.
 Also, if you snap a photo be sure to share it with us!
 We love to see your creations!
 You can find us on Pinterest, Facebook, and Instagram.